01-edu/public/subjects/pimp-my-style/README.md

 Write the body of that function so that the button's class is altered:

 - From the data file provided, add each of the `styles` array elements as classes, in order.
-- When the end of the array is reached, remove the classes in a FIFO fashion.
+- When the end of the array is reached, remove the classes in a LIFO fashion.
 - While removing classes, toggle the `unpimp` class on.
 And toggle it off again while adding classes.